-- 1. "Facilitation payment" is defined in Part IIB paragraph 7.2 of the CoBE as payments made to secure or expedite the performance by a person performing a routine or administrative duty or function.
+"Facilitation payment" is defined in Paragraph 7.2 in Part IIB of the CoBE as payments made to secure or expedite the performance by a person performing a routine or administrative duty or function.
 Offering, promising or requesting facilitation payments is just as prohibited as actually paying or receiving facilitation payments.
-Facilitation payments need not involve cash or other financial asset; it can be any sort of advantage with the intention to influence them in their duties. - 2.
+Facilitation payments need not involve cash or other financial asset; it can be any sort of advantage with the intention to influence them in their duties

 PETRONAS prohibits accepting or obtaining, either directly or indirectly, facilitation payments from any person for the benefit of the employee himself or for any other person who is subject to the CoBE.
 The reason underlying this prohibition is that facilitation payment is seen as a form of bribery and corruption.
-This prohibition is clearly laid out in Part IIB paragraph 7 of the CoBE. - 3.
+This prohibition is clearly laid out in Paragraph 7 of Part IIB of the CoBE.

 All persons subject to the CoBE must not offer, promise, give, request, accept or receive anything which might reasonably be regarded as a facilitation payment.
-If you receive a request or if you are offered facilitation payments, you must report it to your HoD/ Corporate Division/ Business Division/ OPU.
+If you receive a request or if you are offered facilitation payments, you must report it to your Head of Department or the Head of your Operating Unit.